house-of-giants/sheryl-glubok/src/about.md

 ---
 layout: about
 intro: >-
   Ugh, bios!
-It is so hard to convey in a few hundred words who I am.
-I’m not some list of accomplishments that check off this box or that.
+I've got as many of these as I do passwords.
+It's always hard to convey self in a hundred words.
+I’m not a perfectly candid photo, or a list of accomplishments.
 I’m a Gen X’er through and through, and we have a severe aversion to people who take themselves too seriously.
-We’re grungey.
-We’re not boomers.
-We may be small in number, but we’re also not ready to fade off into the sunset.
-I’m here to make my mark.
+We lived through the "end of history."
+Then we watched history insist that it couldn't end.
+We’re grungy.
+Skeptical.
+And we’re not ready to fade off into a sunset.
+So, here I am - making my mark and writing a bio.
 intro_image: /images/sheryl-headshot.jpg
 button_label: ''
 button_link: ''